rafgraph/detect-it/README.md

-detectIt.state.detectPointer; // see the detect-pointer repo for more info detectIt.state.detectTouchEvents; // see the detect-touch-events repo for more info detectIt.state.detectPointerEvents; // see the detect-pointer-events repo for more info
+detectIt.state.detectPointer; // see the detect-pointer repo for more info detectIt.state.detectTouchEvents; // see the detect-touch-events repo for more info detectIt.state.detectPointerEvents; // see the detect-pointer-events repo for more info detectIt.state.detectPassiveEvents; // see the detect-passive-events repo for more info

 // updating the state - most apps won't need to use this at all